gsm1011/hadoop.admin/manuscript/chapter6.md

     }

-The service configured in this file will be applied to each host claiming to be in group hdgroup, which is configured in file hosts.cfg.
+The service configured in this file will be applied to each host claiming to be in group hdgroup, which is configured in file `hosts.cfg`.

 Verify the configurations with command: